NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Field-Spectra/explore_field_spectra.md

 Each reflectance pixel represents a 1m x 1m area, so it contains an average spectra of all the vegetation and non-vegetation that are contained in that area.
 For example, a single pixel could contain the reflectance of a mix of leaves as well as branches, and any gaps in the tree canopy (eg. the ground under the tree).
 This averaging is called "spectral mixing" and you can perform "spectral un-mixing" to decompose an average spectra into it's component parts.
 These leaf clip spectra can be used as "end-members", in classification applications, for example.

-Also, it is important to understand that there are uncertainties in the ASD measurements as well as the airborne spectra.
+In addition, there are uncertainties associated with both the ASD measurements as well as the airborne spectra.
 There may be some geographic uncertainty associated with both the airborne data (which has 0.5 m horizontal resolution), as well as with the field sample geolocations.
 There is also some uncertainty in the spectral data itself.
 For example, there is uncertainty resulting from the atmospheric correction applied when generating the reflectance data from the at-sensor-radiance.
 Weather conditions during the flight are important to consider as well.
 The Airborne Observation Platform attempts to collect the coincident overflights in clear weather, but this may not always be the case.
-For more on hyperspectral uncertainties and variation, please refer to the <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</a> (Algorithm Theoretical Basis Document).
+For more on hyperspectral uncertainties and variation, please refer to the <a href="https://data.neonscience.org/api/v0/documents/NEON.DOC.004365vB?inline=true" target="_blank">Spectrometer Mosaic ATBD</a> (Algorithm Theoretical Basis Document) or the Python lesson <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hyperspectral-variation-py" target="_blank">Hyperspectral Variation Uncertainty Analysis in Python</a> .

 ### Incorporating Tree Crown Polygon Shapefiles

 Starting in 2020 (including RMNP 2020), the foliar traits data products include shape files of the polygons of the tree crowns where the samples are taken from.
-The crown shapefiles are not available for all of the canopy foliar data, but if they are available, it is recommended to use them.
+The crown shapefiles are not available for older (pre-2020) canopy foliar data, but if they are available, it is recommended to use them.
 The last part of the lesson demonstrates how to download the tree crown shape files, and plots the spectra of the airborne reflectance data of all the pixels inside the tree crown area.

 First, we can use the `neonUtilities::loadByProduct` and `zipsByURI` functions to download all the tree crown polygon shapefile data, as follows.
 This is also the recommended way to determine which crown polygon data are available, across all the sites.

     crown_polys <- loadByProduct(dpID='DP1.10026.001',

+                                 site='RMNP',

                                  tabl='cfc_shapefile',

                                  include.provisional=T,

                                  check.size=F)

     zipsByURI(crown_polys, savepath=paste0(wd,'crown_polygons'),check.size=FALSE)

 Next we can read in the polygon data as a terra `SpatVector` object as follows.
 Display the coordinate reference system (CRS) information.
 You can un-comment the last line to display more detailed information about the CRS.

-    shp_file <- paste0('~/data/','RMNP/RMNP-2020-polygons-v2/RMNP-2020-polygons.shp')
+    shp_file <- paste0('~/data/','crown_polygons/RMNP-2020-polygons-v3/RMNP-2020-polygons.shp')

     rmnp_crown_poly <- terra::vect(shp_file)

     crs(rmnp_crown_poly, describe=TRUE) # display dataframe describing the CRS

     ##                    name authority  code area         extent
-    ## 1 WGS 84 / Pseudo-Mercator      EPSG 3857 World between 85.06°S and 85.06°N -180.00, 180.00, 85.06, -85.06
+    ## 1 WGS 84 / UTM zone 13N      EPSG 32613 <NA> NA, NA, NA, NA

     # cat(crs(rmnp_crown_poly), "\n")
-You can see that this data has EPSG code 3857, which does not match the AOP raster data, which is in UTM 13N (EPSG 32613) for this site.
-We can re-project the vector data so that both datasets align.
-Note that NEON is planning to update the CRS of the polygon data to match the AOP raster data, but this is not currently available (as of Spring 2024).

-    rmnp_crown_poly_UTM13N <- project(rmnp_crown_poly, "EPSG:32613")

-Let's plot the crown polygon data (orange line) along with the RGB reflectance image and tree location (red point).
+The crown polygon is in the same projection as the AOP reflectance data, so we can continue.
+Next let's plot the crown polygon data (orange line) along with the RGB reflectance image and tree location (red point).

     plotRGB(rgb_rast,stretch='lin',xlim=x_sub,ylim=y_sub,axes=TRUE) # plot reflectance RGB raster data

     plot(tree_loc, col="red", add = T) # plot the location of the tree (red point)

-    picol_crown_poly <- rmnp_crown_poly_UTM13N[rmnp_crown_poly_UTM13N$crownPolyg == "RMNP.04015.2020"]
+    picol_crown_poly <- rmnp_crown_poly[rmnp_crown_poly$crownPolyg == "RMNP.04015.2020"]

     plot(picol_crown_poly, border = "orange", lwd = 2, add=T) # plot the tree crown polygon